fastdatascience/faststylometry/README.md

 ## 🧍 Re-releasing the package manually

-The code to re-release Harmony on PyPI is as follows:
+The code to re-release Fast Stylometry on PyPI is as follows:

 ```
 source activate py311